minnojs/minno-quest/docs/quest/overview.md

 - [Central concepts](#central-concepts)
 - [A short introduction ](#a-short-introduction)

-piQuest is written in JavaScript and is built to be extremely versatile and customizable.
+miQuest is written in JavaScript and is built to be extremely versatile and customizable.
 The scripts are written as JavaScript objects.
 This format allows writing simple and straightforward scripts using a constrained scripting language.
 The format also allows advanced users to easily create complex and dynamic scripts using in-line JavaScript.

 ### Central concepts